DiffuSeq: Sequence to Sequence Text Generation with Diffusion Models: Details of Experiments

 \subsection{Generation Results}

 For different tasks we list some generation examples.
-As we can see in~\tabref{tb:case ts}, \tabref{tb:case qg} and \tabref{tb:case cc}, \model tends to generate diverse outputs, but sometimes the sentence is not as fluent as finetuned GPT2.
+As we can see in \tabref{tb:case cc}, \tabref{tb:case qg} and \tabref{tb:case ts}, \model tends to generate diverse outputs, but sometimes the sentence is not as fluent as finetuned GPT2.